Updated April 12, 4:45 p.m.:

-“‘The Middle Way’ features the Jazz Ensemble I in a variety of jazz styles, from the blues to big band, hard bop and funk to contemporary jazz, both instrumental and vocal,” Simmons said, praising recording industry graduate student Andrew Fiddler, the CD’s chief audio engineer, for his expertise in capturing the music.
+“‘The Middle Way’ features the Jazz Ensemble I in a variety of jazz styles, from the blues to big band, hard bop and funk to contemporary jazz, both instrumental and vocal,” Simmons said, praising Master of Fine Arts in Recording Arts and Technologies alumnus Andrew Fiddler, the CD’s chief audio engineer, for his expertise in capturing the music.

 “Highlighting the depth of our soloists and the group dynamics was a goal, and it succeeds to the benefit of the listeners.
 This recording shows off both our student artists and our music industry presence in Middle Tennessee.”

-For more information about the Illinois Jacquet Jazz Festival at MTSU, contact Simmons at 615-898-2724 or email firstname.lastname@example.org.
+For more information about the Illinois Jacquet Jazz Festival at MTSU, to donate to the scholarship fund and to get a copy of “The Middle Way,” contact Simmons at 615-898-2724 or email firstname.lastname@example.org.

 For more information about the Illinois Jacquet Foundation, visit www.illinoisjacquetfoundation.org.